Thursday, 29 May 2025

 We decided to use our English Heritage membership and call in to Audley End House, which is in Essex and on our way.
 It was getting quite overcast by the time we got there, but much warmer today at around 18 degrees.
 We walked down the hill to the entrance, and of course didn’t have to pay.
 Tickets are 24 pounds each so that’s about $100AUD saved straight up!

 Audley House was built by the Earls of Essex and dates back to 1603, on the site of an old priory destroyed in the reformation (of course).
-It was added onto over the centuries and was huge at its most prominent – more than twice the size of what remains now.
+It was expanded over the centuries and was huge at its most prominent – more than twice the size of what remains now.
 The furnishings are glorious, and it is stuffed with paintings galore by famous artists, and of the great and good from the 1500s on.
 A truly remarkable house.
 We explored the various floors and the servants’ quarters, then went down into the garden.
 Of course, it began to rain.
 I was quite hungry by this time so we headed into the café, in the old servants’ dining rooms, and had carrot and coriander soup of the day.
 (Quite spicy.)
 Then we headed back up the hill in the rain to the car – my travel umbrella is certainly getting a workout!

 Lex in the haha (ditch to keep out animals)